fenimore/badreads/README.md

 Copyright 2021 Fenimore Love

 ## Todo:

-1. Move export and import to settings
-2. Fix settings action bar color
+1. Fix settings action bar color
-13. Empty library prompt
+2. Empty library prompt
-4. Custom Icons
-5. Multiple Authors/DB Relation
+3. Multiple Authors/DB Relation
-9. OpenLibrary book details button?
-8. Add tag/star to books
+4. Add tag/star to books
-11. Fetch description **
-1. Sort a - z
-2. Sort z - a
+5. Sort a - z and z - a
-3. Sort page numbers
-1. Form fields must be numbers
-1. Saving notes sometimes fails!?
-9. Fix dark mode colors for light mode (white icon text for button)
-10. Add Abe books?
+6. Version 2: Bookshelf view
+7. Version 2: Login to OpenLibrary/sync shelves

 ## Known Bug:

 1. Deleting data directly after exporting, and then importing that same csv will break the CSV.
 There seems to be an issue with the first line of the "rows" that are written (after the headers).
 2. When writing a review, sometimes it doesn't save...
+3. When moving export and import to settings, it doesn't succeed in creating new files
+4. OpenLibrary doesn't provide descriptions